 1. Join a Meetup.com, Eventbrite.com or Facebook meetup

-The best way to meet new friends is to do something you enjoy, with a bunch of people who like the same things, regularly.
+The best way to make new friends is to do something you enjoy, with a bunch of people who like the same things, regularly.
 Why regularly?
 You need time to get to know each other, and if you meet for several weeks in a row, your friendship will deepen and become more substantial.

 So pick two interests, say food and hiking, and go to Meetup.com, Eventbright.com or Facebook Meetup and find a supper club to join or a weekend hiking group.
 I’m into philosophy and entrepreneurship and have met lots of interesting people through meetups on those topics.

 2. Reach out on Reddit on r/makenewfriendshere or r/needafriend

 People are super open and welcoming on these subreddits.
 On these sites, someone will post that they’re new in town, a few of their interests and that they want to meet people.
 Within a few days, four or five Redditors reach out to the Original Poster inviting them to do that hobby together – i.e. game night at a pub, ultimate frisbee, yoga, etc.